During the ongoing pandemic we know how important it is to keep our customers, members, supporters, and staff informed and up-to-date.

 A Message from our CEO

-Like many other organisations involved daily in supporting and giving people a voice, People First has been considering what aspects of normal service delivery can carry on and what has to be altered in line with the circumstances we find ourselves in as a result of the coronavirus outbreak.
+Like many other organisations involved daily in supporting and giving people a voice, People First has adapted our normal service delivery in line with the circumstances we find ourselves in as a result of the coronavirus outbreak.

-All four of our offices in Cumbria and Lancashire have now closed but we have most certainly not closed our service delivery.
-We remain committed to our fundamental principles and values and are actively considering and implementing new ways of working in line with national guidance.
+All of our offices in Cumbria and Lancashire are closed but we have most certainly not closed our service delivery.
+We remain committed to our fundamental principles and values and are actively implementing new ways of working in line with national guidance.

 Like others, we have reluctantly stopped most or our face to face work.
 However we have adapted our working practice to enable us to continue supporting as many people as possible through other means.
-We will continue to support many people on-line and by telephone and we are currently involved in establishing some new and innovative digital technology to extend the effectiveness of this.
+We are continuing to support many people on-line, by telephone and through innovative digital technology including video calls.

-The situation is changing rapidly but we have already adapted well to home working and are communicating in new and exciting ways to keep up.
+The situation is changing rapidly but we continue to work effectively at home by communicating in new and exciting ways to keep our services available for our customers.
 People First is committed to being as proactive and helpful as it can be to help people have the support they need when and where they most need it.

 We understand this is a difficult time for many people, not just those we support.
-We wanted to reach out to you to assure you that we are working hard to minimise the impact on the advocacy support we offer.
+We want to assure you that we are working hard to minimise the impact on the advocacy support we offer.

-Our advocacy services will continue to be available.
-Our advocates will continue to provide outstanding support; however we will be changing the way we do things.
+Our advocacy services continue to be available.
+Our advocates continue to provide outstanding support; however we have changed the way we do things.
 We are doing our best to keep face-to-face contact to a minimum to support the effort to reduce possible transmission of coronavirus.
-Our advocates will use phone calls, emails, video calls and other digital means to ensure we can keep in touch.
+Our advocates now use phone calls, emails, video calls and other digital means to ensure we can keep in touch.